Jeff-Haas/qupath_utils/pages/telegram.md

 description:
 ---

-This shows you how to set up Telegram Messenger to notify you when a QuPath script is done.
+This shows you how to set up Telegram Messenger to alert you when a QuPath script is done.
 I have found that Telegram is much quicker to send messages than email, and once this is set up, the amount of code needed is very minimal.

 There are a lot of steps here, but they go really quickly.